 Figure 5.
 Body mass distribution and sex-based scaling relationships in Carabidae across open and closed habitats.
 A: Body mass distribution across Carabidae species, with individual points colored according to habitat type (open vs. closed).
 B: Relationship between male and female body mass (log-transformed) across habitats, with a 1:1 reference line (dashed) and linear regression fits.
 C: Confidence intervals for slope and intercept estimates from linear regressions in open and closed habitats, showing the variation in sex-based scaling relationships.
+Statistical differences are indicated when 95% confidence intervals do not cross 0 (for intercepts) or 1 (for slopes), corresponding to a significance threshold of 5%.